-Our preliminary recommendations as presented in this policy brief are:
+Our recommendations for further policymaker engagement as presented in this policy brief are:

-- Increase the thresholds for business or trading activities for Public Benefit Organisations and Small Business Funding Entities. - Relax the current requirement for business or trading activities to be linked to the "core" purpose of the PBO, replacing this with a requirement for all profits made from such activities to be reinvested in furthering the mandate and objectives of the PBO. - Align Part I and Part II of the 9th Schedule of the ITA and establish the working practice that the items listed in these parts are not a definitive list but rather a source of guidance for non-profit entities wishing to apply for PBO status. - Draft and promulgate the regulations for lending activities under Part 1 (1) (piii) of the 9th Schedule and consider the extension of lending to fields other than poverty alleviation. - Further reduce the distribution requirement for a Conduit PBO in section 18A from 50% to 25% to align with the equivalent SBFE requirement and extend the period in which such distributions need to occur from 12 months to five years. - Consider creating a new type of taxpayer a "social enterprise", as has been introduced in various other jurisdictions. - Clarify that an SBFE may undertake a wider range of activities in addition to the provision of funds, such as business support, technical assistance and mentoring; and permit an SBFE to hold equity interests in its portfolio of beneficiaries, to cater for the new and emerging forms of financial instrument such as convertible grants and hybrid debt instruments that can convert into equity. - Permit lending by non-natural persons to micro enterprises and Small Business Corporations to try to stimulate the uptake of these forms of special taxpayer. - Consider presenting a more public face to the Tax Exemption Unit, such that the results of its work, and its approach is more visible to the impact investing, PBO and SBFE community.
+- Increase the thresholds for business or trading activities for public benefit organisations (PBOs) and small business funding entities (SBFEs). - Relax the requirement for business or trading activities to be linked to the "core" purpose of the PBO, replacing this with a requirement for all profits made from such activities to be reinvested in furthering the mandate and objectives of the PBO. - Introduce a new Part III of the 9th Schedule of the ITA dedicated to impact investing activities.
+Establish the working practice that the items listed in these parts are not a definitive list but rather a source of guidance for non-profit entities wishing to apply for PBO status. - Draft and promulgate the regulations for lending activities under Part 1 (1) (piii) of the 9th Schedule and consider the extension of lending to fields other than poverty alleviation. - Further reduce the distribution requirement for a conduit PBO in section 18A from 50% to 25% to align with the equivalent SBFE requirement and extend the period in which such distributions need to occur from 12 months to five years. - Consider creating a new type of taxpayer a "social enterprise", as has been introduced in various other jurisdictions. - Clarify that an SBFE may undertake a wider range of activities in addition to the provision of funding. - Permit an SBFE to hold emerging forms of concessional financial instruments such as convertible grants and hybrid debt instruments that can convert into equity, provided any future returns are reinvested into the SBFE to further its "funding" mandate. - Expand the definition of eligible business that an SBFE can provide "funding" to from the current R20m gross income limit to R50m. - Consider presenting a more public face to the Tax Exemption Unit, including the use of sandbox experimentation platforms, to encourage greater interaction between the unit and the impact investing, PBO and SBFE communities.